 Looking ahead, one can be either conservative or optimistic – and it is interesting to explore all the possible cash outcomes when discussing this with customers.

 Due to Covid-19, planning ahead 3 years has become more challenging.
 For a lot of businesses the range of possible cash outcomes has expanded.
-Many things we could take for granted in February can no longer be relied upon.
+Many things we could take for granted a year or 2 ago can no longer be relied upon.

-But even in these volatile times, there are still some handy tips to make sure your planning is useful for decision making.
+But even in these uncertain times, there are still some handy tips to make sure your planning is useful for decision making.

 - Know your numbers – typical advice from accountants, but can not be stressed enough.
 If you do not fully appreciate your business numbers, your plans might not be within economic reality.
 Having no plan at all is better than having an unrealistic plan.